jcPro89/DeskInventory/README.md

 *Others:*
 Code for substracting last added product to inventory Code for substracting a product: enter substract-code and then input product code for substracting it from inventory

+Version history

+v0.1 - Add new product to database